Evaluating Digital Transformation: Maximizing Your Value (2026)

 5. Quality & reliability — defects escaped, availability/SLO attainment, incident MTTR.

-6. People & ways of working — skills coverage, agile/OKR health, engagement, time on value-adding work.
+6. People & working methods — skills coverage, agile/OKR health, engagement, time spent on value-adding work.

-7. AI contribution (where relevant) — % decisions AI-assisted, model precision/recall, drift incidents, value attributed to AI per McKinsey’s six-dimension practices (strategy, talent, operating model, tech, data, adoption).
+7. AI contribution (where relevant) — % of AI-assisted decisions, model precision/recall, drift incidents, value attributed to AI based on McKinsey’s six-dimension practices (strategy, talent, operating model, technology, data, adoption).

 How to build a scorecard executives actually use

 • Start with value streams, not systems.
-Pick “Claims”, “Onboarding”, “Checkout”—own the end-to-end economics and customer experience.
+Focus on “Claims,” “Onboarding,” “Checkout”—take ownership of the entire financial and customer experience.

 • Link leading→lagging.
-Example: DORA lead time (leading) → release quality (intermediate) → NPS/retention and margin (lagging).
+For example: DORA lead time (leading) → release quality (intermediate) → NPS/retention and margin (lagging).

 • One page, one cadence.
-A monthly exec scorecard with targets, variance, owners, and next actions; keep tactical dashboards out of the board pack.
+A monthly executive scorecard with objectives, variances, owners, and next steps; keep tactical dashboards separate from the board materials.

 • Regional nuance.
-Calibrate CX/NPS baselines by market; ensure data-privacy and localisation KPIs where required (e.g., GDPR compliance metrics in EMEA).
+Adjust CX/NPS baselines by market; incorporate data-privacy and localization KPIs where necessary (e.g., GDPR compliance metrics in EMEA).

 • AI realism.
-Many firms still struggle to convert AI pilots into returns; track AI value explicitly and expect a J-curve before gains materialise.
+Many companies still struggle to turn AI pilots into returns; explicitly track AI value and anticipate a J-curve before benefits appear.

 Example: value-stream scorecard